 Yeeland's current power grid does not provide enough electricity for its growing population and rapidly expanding industries.
 There have already been several blackouts in Yeeland's big cities that adversely affect schools, businesses, public transportation, grocery stores and, most significantly, hospitals.
 To solve its energy shortage, the government has completed about 75% of a four-year project to build a new hydroelectric power plant and dam along the Great Sox River.
+The project costs about U.S. \$20 billion (\$5 billion each year).
 An American company, U.S.-Yeeland Construction, is in charge of building the power plant and the dam.
+This company employs approximately 4,000 Americans and 20,000 Yeelanders.

 Yeeland knows the dam will reduce the amount of water that flows into Lake Eco and on to the Lesser Sox rivers.
-It will endanger the cranes, reduce crane tourism, and potentially cut the amount of wheat Grusa can grow and sell to Yeeland and the U.S. However, the government's top priority is providing electricity to as many of its citizens as possible, as soon as possible.
+It will endanger the cranes, reduce crane tourism, and potentially cut the amount of wheat Grusa can grow and sell to Yeeland and the U.S. However, the government's top priority is providing electricity to as many of its citizens as possible, as soon as it can.
 Yeelanders are very concerned about the power outages, which are becoming more frequent and lasting longer.
 They worry especially about hospitals being disrupted, and every day Yeeland's politicians receive calls and letters from angry citizens demanding the government to fix the problem immediately.

 The government of Yeeland believes it is abiding by the "reasonable use" standard of the international Water Convention and for this reason has refused to discuss the issue before today.
-Last week, the President of Yeeland defended the power plant and dam on television, saying, "The

-Great Sox River is on our land.
+Last week, the President of Yeeland defended the power plant and dam on television, saying, "The Great Sox River is on our land.
 It is our river.
 Other countries should not try to dictate what Yeeland does with its own natural resources."